 Moving forward, a local group wants to erect a large Veterans Commemorative Monument on Sault Ste.
 Marie’s waterfront to honour those from the Sault and surrounding area who have served with the Canadian Armed Forces, Allied Nations, Merchant Navy, RCMP, Canadian Coast Guard or police officers who have served in an area of operations.

-Clyde Healey, well-known for his longtime involvement with the 155 Borden Gray Royal Canadian Air Cadet Squadron and the 49th Field Regiment, Royal Canadian Artillery (first as its commander and now as its Honorary Lieutenant-Colonel), along with other local military figures, first raised the idea of the Veterans Commemorative Monument to city council in August 2014.
+Clyde Healey, well-known for his longtime involvement with the 155 Borden Gray Royal Canadian Air Cadet Squadron and the 49th Field Regiment, Royal Canadian Artillery first raised the idea of the Veterans Commemorative Monument in a presentation to city council in August 2014.

 The proposed Veterans Commemorative Monument project received unanimous approval from city council in Nov.
 2023 to have John Rowswell Park as its eventual location.